hardikszaveri/CouponAcceptanceRate/README.md

 Context

-Imagine driving through town and a coupon is delivered to your cell phone for a restaraunt near where you are driving.
+Imagine driving through town and a coupon is delivered to your cell phone for a restaurant near where you are driving.
 Would you accept that coupon and take a short detour to the restaraunt?
 Would you accept the coupon but use it on a sunbsequent trip?
 Would you ignore the coupon entirely?
 What if the coupon was for a bar instead of a restaraunt?
 What about a coffee house?
 Would you accept a bar coupon with a minor passenger in the car?